 Saying mothers are busy women is an understatement.
 As a mom, you wear many hats and probably find yourself running short on time, especially now.
 Waggle your fingers if you’ve got some home school woes going on!
-The thought of self care may be at the bottom of the totem pole when it comes to your list of priorities.
+The thought of daily self care practice may be at the bottom of the totem pole when it comes to your list of priorities.

 After all, when you’ve got work, family, and home to worry about, who has time for fitness classes, daily skincare, or a massage?
 Besides, given half the nation is on lockdown, finding someone to do your hair and nails requires more bravery than mama’s got to spare right now.

-Unfortunately, if you don’t take time for you, exhaustion, stress, and burnout may be your future, which is why self care for moms and self care for women in general is so important.
+Unfortunately, if you don’t take time for you, exhaustion, stress, anxiety and burnout may be your future, which is why emotional self care for moms and self care for women in general is so important.
 Not only does skipping self care interfere with your own health and well-being, but it also hinders your ability to be fully present with your kids and give them the best version of their mom you can be.
 Keep reading for some of our favorite types of self care activities for busy moms.